 So Much Focus on the Medium, Don’t Forget the Message

 Many marketing professionals obsess about finding the ideal mix of advertising, direct mail, publicity, social media, email, TV and other media - the “media mix” per advertising textbooks.
-Certainly, it’s effective to use several different channels but many of these marketers seem so focused on the medium and the ratio that they forget about the message – they forget the reason for all of their pondering, theorizing and calculating is to deliver a sales message.
+Certainly, it’s effective to use several different channels but many of these marketers seem so focused on the medium and the ratio that they forget about the message – they forget the reason for all of their pondering, theorizing and calculating is to deliver a powerful sales message.

 When faced with lackluster response they conclude, “advertising doesn’t work,” or “direct mail doesn’t work, we tried that.”
 “Next time, we’ll focus a higher percentage on publicity,” for example.
 It’s easier to blame low response on the decline of print media readership, the use of email spam filters or on the consumers’ short attention spans than it is to blame the strength (or weakness) of the message.